fedemelo/MSAPI/README.md

    <a href="https://pycqa.github.io/isort/"><img src="https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336" alt="Imports: isort"></a>
 </p>

 ---

 Melanoma Segmentation API (MSAPI) is a FastAPI-based REST API that communicates with segmentation and classification models for melanoma detection in dermoscopic images.

+It is designed to be consumed by the [Melanoma Segmentation Web Application (MSWA)](https://github.com/fedemelo/MSWA).

 ## Quick Reference